 If you do feel called to attend Mass in person, please be aware of the following policies and procedures for Saint Isabel Church that all parishioners must follow to attend Mass.
 These procedures will be reevaluated weekly.

 Capacity and sitting

-- For now, Masses will be limited to 25% capacity across the Diocese of Venice in Florida which limits our numbers in our main sanctuary per Mass.
+- Masses are limited to a smaller capacity across the Diocese of Venice in to follow the Diocese, The state and the CDC recommendations of 6 feet social distancing, which limits our numbers in our main sanctuary per Mass.